mroberts1/social-media-theory-summer-2022/README.md

 **Other sources**
 These sources are either freely available online or will be posted as PDFs on Blackboard.

+- Matthew Brennan, _Attention Factory: The Story of TikTok and China's ByteDance_, 2020.
 - Yves Citton, _The Ecology of Attention_.
 Cambridge: Polity Press, 2017 [French edition: _Pour une écologie de l'attention_, Éditions du Seuil, 2014]
 - Daniel Miller, _How the World Changed Social Media_.
 London: UCL Press, 2016.
 - Tony D. Sampson, Stephen Maddison, Darren Ellis, _Affect and Social Media: Emotion, Media, Anxiety and Contagion_.
 London and New York: Rowman & Littlefield, 2018.